yshklarov/wordgen/README.md

     $ cabal build
     $ ./dist/build/wordgen/wordgen [-s <statesize>=4] [-n <numwords>=10] training-file

-Note that data structures are currently very inefficient, so you may have to adjust the stack size (to as high as 200M for the English dictionary.)
+Note that data structures are currently very inefficient, so you may have to adjust the stack size.

 # Issues and limitations